 The musk orchid is now found only on a single slope of short grassland at The Little Hills area.
-During Wells' study musk orchids were found here but also over a much larger area of the reserve.
-As well as this range contraction, much lower numbers of musk orchid are now found at Totternhoe (Figure 2), the maximum count in recent years being 75 plants in 2015; well below even the lowest count Wells made of 278 in 1977.
+During Wells' study musk orchids were here but also over a much larger area of the reserve.
+As well as this range contraction much lower numbers of musk orchid are now found at Totternhoe (Figure 1), the maximum count in recent years being 75 plants in 2015, well below even the lowest count Wells made of 278 in 1977.
 Numbers have stayed fairly consistent across the last four years with 60-75 plants being found each year.
+The exception being 2018 when the unusually hot, dry summer affected many plant species

-It is interesting to note that in most years of Wells' study more than 80% of musk orchids were vegetative (producing no flower spikes), compared with the recent studies where only 44%, 9%, 57% and 56% were vegetative in 2012, 2013, 2014 and 2015 respectively.
-This may be a result of the Wells' method of checking each known plant from fixed points in the ground, compared to the current method of visual searching only; which is prone to missing tiny vegetative individuals.
+It is interesting to note that in most years of Wells' study more than 80% of Musk Orchids were vegetative, producing no flower spikes compared with the recent studies where only 44%, 9%, 57% and 56% were vegetative in 2012, 2013, 2014 and 2015 respectively.
+This may be a result of the Wells' method of checking each known plant from fixed points in the ground, compared to the current method of visual searching only which is prone to missing tiny vegetative individuals.